 Jonathan Ferrell, Janisha Fonville, Keith Lamont Scott and Danquirs Franklin were all shot and killed by CMPD officers, and those names come directly to mind because of the community reaction I witnessed in response to their killings.
 However, they’re just a fraction of the real toll.

-And yet, something about George Floyd’s murder, the video of officer Derek Chauvin kneeling on Floyd’s back as his consciousness slipped away for the last time, just felt different.
+And yet, something about George Floyd’s murder, the video of officer Derek Chauvin kneeling on Floyd’s neck as his consciousness slipped away for the last time, just felt different.

 We’ve all watched from afar as different cities have responded to police killings in their own way in the past, then sprung into action when it’s happened in our own cities.
 But something about that video of Floyd’s death struck a nerve, and the country rose up together for the first time.